 Company Formation Ireland for Non-Residents

 We can Incorporate an Irish Limited Company for Non-Residents which, is fully compliant with the Irish Companies Acts.
-If you are a Foreign National of the European Economic Area (EEA) or from Switzerland you do not need permission to operate a company in Ireland.
+If you are from the European Economic Area you do not need permission to operate a company in Ireland.

 You can incorporate a company in Ireland, however, if you are a non-EEA national and wish to actively trade in Ireland business permission must be obtained from the Minister for Justice and Equality.